joshjriley/toast/doc/classes.md

     createSchedule()            This subclass start point for solving schedule creation problem

-# Program: An approved proposal
+# Program: An approved proposal needing to be scheduled

 A program is an approved proposal that we need to schedule.
 A program consists of one or more instrument requests each needing one more more nights of a particular portion of the night.
 Thus, dirived from a program is a list of scheduled observing Blocks that consitute a single unit that must be slotted into the schedule.
 Programs also contain information on preferred dates and dates to avoid.